postgrespro/pg_probackup/Documentation.md

     pg_probackup backup -B backupdir --instance instance_name -b FULL -j 4

 >NOTE: Parallel recovery applies only to copying data from the backup catalog to the data directory of the cluster.
-When Postgres Pro server is started, WAL records need to be replayed, and this cannot be done in parallel.
+When PostgreSQL server is started, WAL records need to be replayed, and this cannot be done in parallel.

 ##### Configuring pg_probackup